 - Cons: First source of fat is plant-based

-Best Cat Food for Regurgitation and Sensitive Stomach: If your cat is sensitive or allergic to certain ingredients, it can make his regurgitation problems worse.
+Best Food for Regurgitation and Sensitive Stomachs in Cats: If your cat is sensitive or allergic to certain ingredients, it can make his regurgitation problems worse.
 We like this Halo Holistic Seafood Medley formula because it is uniquely designed for cats with sensitive stomachs and food allergies.
 This holistic natural recipe features real whitefish and salmon as the top two ingredients along with wholesome grains like oatmeal and pearled barley.
 Chicken fat provides a rich source of energy and nutrients, supplemented with flaxseed for omega-3 fatty acids.
 This formula contains dried fruits and vegetables for nutritional support as well as chelated minerals to ensure optimal nutrient absorption.
 It is highly digestible and loaded with quality nutrition.

 - Pros: Holistic natural recipe, formulated for sensitive stomach and food allergies, rich in real animal protein, wholesome grains, dried fruits and veggies, chelated minerals